Funding4HomeCare

 With a traditional payroll system, you pay your employees on a fixed schedule, such as every other Friday.
 Everyone gets paid for the previous pay period all at once.
 On-demand pay adds a layer of flexibility to this model.
 It doesn’t replace your regular payroll process but works alongside it.
 If a caregiver takes out a portion of their earnings early, that amount is simply deducted from their final paycheck.
 For example, if they earned $800 and accessed $150 early in the pay period, their regular paycheck would be $650.
 This gives them control over their cash flow while ensuring your payroll accounting remains accurate and straightforward.

-Why Your Caregivers Might Need Faster Pay
+Why Do Your Caregivers Need Faster Pay?

 As an agency owner, you know your caregivers are the heart of your business.
 They work hard, show up for their clients, and provide compassionate care day in and day out.
 But the reality is, many of them are dealing with financial pressures that a traditional two-week pay cycle just doesn’t accommodate.
 Life doesn’t always wait for payday.